 - In principle, ETM is generally more consistent with accrual accounting principles.
 However, with respect to tax revenue, the Commonwealth, at this stage, considers that the TLM provides a more robust and reliable basis for measuring revenue than ETM.

-The introduction of accrual budgeting requires a minor modification to the terminology used to describe government expenditure, referred to as outlays in previous editions of the TES.
+The introduction of accrual budgeting required a minor modification to the terminology used to describe government expenditure, referred to as outlays under cash budgeting.
 The term outlays is generally applied to cash payments.
 Under accrual accounting, the equivalent concept is expenses.
 Expenditure is a neutral term that does not necessarily apply to one accounting basis or the other.

 Abbreviations and notation for Table 5.1

 na estimate is not available